-The transformation of the Cornwall Park plaground will begin in July 2019 and is expected to be completed by mid-December.
-Play features for all ages and abilities are proposed as well as the provision of new amenities including toilets, shelter, furniture and drinking fountain.
+The transformation of the Cornwall Park playground began in July 2019 and was completed by mid-December.
+New play features for all ages and abilities have been installed, as well as new amenities including toilets, shelter, outdoor furniture and a drinking fountain.

-The transformation of the playground in what is one of the district’s three premier parks, alongside Havelock North Village Green and Flaxmere Park, reflects Hastings District Council’s commitment to investing in our public spaces for our residents and their visitors.
-It’s part of the wider adopted Reserve Management Plan for improving this much –loved historically significant park.
+The 2019 transformation of the playground in what is one of the district’s three premier parks, alongside Havelock North Village Green and Flaxmere Park, reflects Hastings District Council’s commitment to investing in our public spaces for the enjoyment of residents and visitors.

-Works will be within the existing footprint of the playground, and will involve the removal and replacement of all the existing equipment (with the exception of the Splash Pad).
-The Liberty Swing will be relocated to Frimley Park.
+Works are within the existing footprint of the playground, and involve the removal and replacement of all the existing equipment (with the exception of the Splash Pad).
+The Liberty Swing is being moved to Frimley Park.
 The central feature within the playground is an acorn tower with connecting rope structures and slides.
-The 10m height of the structure allows users to be up in the trees looking down on the playground below.
-Other features include a flying fox; junior play area, raised mounds, swings, monkey bars, slides and spinners.
+The 10m height of the structure allows climbers to be up in the trees looking down on the playground below.
+Other features include a flying fox, junior play area, raised mounds, swings, monkey bars, slides and spinners.

-Work on the playground will start on Monday 1 July 2019 and is expected to be complete by mid-December, ready for summer fun.
+Work on the playground started on Monday 1 July 2019 and completed by mid-December, ready for summer fun.

 The Cornwall Park playground redevelopment is fast taking shape with the installation of new play equipment, including the large 10m high acorn tower, and splash pad features well underway.